Advice and information for patients

 Specific foot and ankle conditions

-Here are some leaflets to help you manage your specific condition, if you have been given a diagnosis.
+If you have been given a diagnosis, below are leaflets to help you manage your specific condition.
 These have been approved by our clinical staff to be the best information for patients.